wridgeu/UI5-navigation-and-routing/readme.md

 ```
 ## Namespace & Projectname

 The paths within this project are - as usual - prefixed by the `projectId` ( which is declared within the `manifest.json` file).
-The prefix is made up by a given namespace and projectname.
-I must admit that the projectname is a bit verbose.
+The prefix is made up by a given namespace and the name of the project.
+I must admit that the project name is quite verbose.

 * Namespace: `com.mrb`
 * Projectname: `UI5-Navigation-and-Routing`